mepavan7/ecom/README.md

 Json ,
 Fetch API : Application Programming Interface and
-We have to run this file in node.js terminal we can the out put on browser window
+We have to run this file in node.js terminal we can the out put on browser window.